Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/01. Web-Servers-Web-Frameworks/README.md

 **CoC & MVC**
 1. Work with a partner to come up with an analogy for the request response cycle and MVC and share it on slack.
-1. Draw your own original picture of the Request Response Cycle and MVC.
+1. Draw your own original picture of the Request Response Cycle and MVC - your picture can be inspired by your analogy if you like!

 **HTML/CSS/JS**
 1. Install [Emmet](https://emmet.io/) or another HTML snippet package to your text editor.